Robo-developer-02/RedVision/README.md

 └── goodbye.m4a
 ```

-To add a new announcement:
+To add a new announcement

-1. Copy the `.m4a` file into the `audio` folder.
+1. Copy the audio file into the `audio` directory.
 2. Add a new command inside `audio_player.py`.

-Example:
+Example

 ```python
 elif command == "5":